Max Frisch: Later life and death

-In 1984 Frisch returned to Zürich, where he would live for the rest of his life.
+In 1984 Frisch returned to Zurich, where he would live for the rest of his life.
 In 1983 he began a relationship with his final life partner, Karen Pilliod.
 She was 25 years younger than he was.
 In 1987 they visited Moscow and together took part in the "Forum for a world liberated from atomic weapons".
 After Frisch's death Pilliod let it be known that between 1952 and 1958 Frisch had also had an affair with her mother, Madeleine Seigner-Besson.
 In March 1989 he was diagnosed with incurable colorectal cancer.
-In the same year, in the context of the Swiss Secret files scandal, it was discovered that the national security services had been illegally spying on Frisch (as on many other Swiss citizens) ever since he had attended the International Peace Congress at Wrocław/Breslau in 1948.
+In the same year, in the context of the Swiss Secret files scandal, it was discovered that the national security services had been illegally spying on Frisch (as on many other Swiss citizens) ever since he had attended the International Peace Congress at Wrocław in 1948.

 Frisch now arranged his funeral, but he also took time to engage in discussion about the abolition of the army, and published a piece in the form of a dialogue on the subject titled Switzerland without an Army?
 A Palaver (Schweiz ohne Armee?
-Ein Palaver) There was also a stage version titled Jonas and his veteran (Jonas und sein Veteran).
+Ein Palaver) There was also a stage version titled "Jonas and his veteran" (Jonas und sein Veteran).
 Frisch died on 4 April 1991 while in the middle of preparing for his 80th birthday.
-The funeral, which Frisch had planned with some care, took place on 9 April 1991 at St Peter's Church in Zürich.
+The funeral, which Frisch had planned with some care, took place on 9 April 1991 at St. Peter's Church in Zurich-Altstadt.
 His friends Peter Bichsel and Michel Seigner spoke at the ceremony.
 Karin Pilliod also read a short address, but there was no speech from any church minister.
 Frisch was an agnostic who found religious beliefs superfluous.
 His ashes were later scattered on a fire by his friends at a memorial celebration back in Ticino at a celebration of his friends.
 A tablet on the wall of the cemetery at Berzona commemorates him.